 Open peer review

 In publishing the Xenoposeidon revision (Taylor 2018a) in the journal PeerJ, I (Taylor) was pleased to take advantage of the journal’s policy of allowing submitted drafts, peer-reviews, response letters and handling editors’ comments to be published alongside the final paper.
 It is because these materials are published (Young et al. 2018) that the sequence of discussion is preserved, and Mannion’s helpful and gracious comments on vertebral orientation are available to be read — not only as the extracts in the present paper, but in their full context.
-We thank Phil Mannion (Imperial College London) both for his multiple rounds of review of the Xenoposeidon manuscript and for giving us permission to quote relevant excepts in the current paper.
+We thank Phil Mannion ( University College London) both for his multiple rounds of review of the Xenoposeidon manuscript and for giving us permission to quote relevant excepts in the current paper.

 We endorse the publication of peer reviews, and both take this option whenever it is offered.
 Aside from their value as part of the scholarly record, published peer-reviews are visible evidence of the reviewers’ broader contribution to science, and can be taken into account in evaluating researchers for jobs, promotions, tenure and grants.
 Sets of reviews, accompanied by the corresponding versions of the manuscript, can be an important pedagogical tool for teaching students in practical terms how peer-review works: for example, Andy Farke (Raymond M. Alf Museum) writes “I use those published reviews when we are talking about the process of scientific publication.
 I have the students read the reviews and read the responses, and then talk about how the paper changed as a result” (pers. comm.
 2018).
 Crucially, reviews can also play an important role in the origination of new research questions, and should be acknowledged: the present work on defining vertebral orientation arises directly from Phil Mannion’s peer-review comments (Mannion 2018a, 2018b).